rudderlabs/rudderstack-docs/destinations/active-campaign.md

  });
 ```

-In the above snippet, we capture information related to the screen being viewed, and info about that screen view event.
+In the above snippet, RudderStack captures information related to the screen being viewed, along with any additional info on that screen view event.

 ## Track